 The first signs of asbestos exposure are the symptoms of related diseases.
 There are no signs of asbestos exposure that a person could identify before a disease develops.

 Signs of asbestos exposure usually involve the lungs.
 That’s because asbestos primarily causes lung diseases.
-Asbestos also causes diseases in other parts of the body.
-The signs of those diseases primarily affect the throat, stomach and colon.

 Signs of Asbestos Exposure Affecting the Lungs